esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 From that impossible place, he prays:

-> "In my distress I called out, and was answered.
-From deep in the realm of the dead I called for help, and was heard...
-Those who cling to worthless idols turn away from love...
-Salvation comes from beyond ourselves."
+> "I cried out to the LORD in my great trouble, and he answered me.
+I called to you from the land of the dead, and LORD, you heard me!...
+Those who worship false gods turn their backs on all God's mercies.
+But I will offer sacrifices to you with songs of praise, and I will fulfill all my vows.
+For my salvation comes from the LORD alone."
 >
-> — Jonah 2:2-9 (The Message)
+> — Jonah 2:2, 8-9 (NLT)

 Even from inside a fish, he names what he'd been doing: "clinging to worthless idols."